theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Dramatic Entrance: On your first attack of a combat you do not have to roll to hit and you add +2 to the damage.
-The first monster attack will always target you.
+The first 2 monster attacks will always target you.

 Rash: You always act first in combat

+Patient: You always act last in combat. add +3 to attack rolls.

-Cleansed by blood: When you kill a monster with 3+ damage, heal 1 and lose 1 Beasthood.
+Cleansed by blood: When you kill a monster with 3+ damage, heal 1 hp and lose 1 Beasthood.

 Relentless: Whenever you attack a monster, if you attacked the same monster last round add +1 to the damage